ilovedogs3003/ilovedogs3003.github.io/_projects/8_project.md

 <b>Recommendation for Cross-Sectional Longitudinal Data</b>
 <p>
-    When working with repeated cross-sections or panel data, it's generally best to treat year as a <strong>categorical variable</strong>.
+    When working with repeated cross-sections or panel data, it is generally best to treat year as a <strong>categorical variable</strong>.
 This allows you to control for year-specific effects and avoids making restrictive assumptions about the shape of time trends.
 </p>
 <p>
     However, if your dataset spans few years and you believe the effect of time is linear, a continuous specification may suffice.